What is electrolysis and how is it performed?

 Are electrologists licensed?
 Who can perform electrolysis?
 How do I know my treatments are safe?
 What infection control procedures do you have?

 Anyone, trained or not, can call themselves an electrologist.
 Only an electrologist who has been through training for 500 hours may be regarded as a "Certified Electrologist".
 There is one higher designation not always sought by practitioners called a "Certified Professional Electrologist".
 This designation is controlled by the FCEA (Federation of Canadian Electrolysis Association) and not all electrologists seek out this designation.
+I'm pleased to have partnered with Swansons Canadian Institute of Electrolysis to bring the best in electrolysis treatments and electrologist training to Electrolysis By Seana.
+If you plan on taking up a carrer in electrology, myself and Swansons can help you get there.

 We at Electrolysis by Seana go to great lengths to ensure a safe treatment and are proud to demonstrate our procedures to you.